Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: Introduction

 \section{Introduction}

-Symplectic toric manifolds are $2n$-dimensional symplectic manifolds equipped with the effective Hamiltonian action of an $n$-dimensional torus.
+Symplectic toric manifolds are $2n$-dimensional symplectic manifolds equipped with an effective Hamiltonian action of an $n$-dimensional torus.
 The image of the moment map for the Hamiltonian torus action is the convex hull of the image of the fixed points of the Hamiltonian action \cite{MR642416,MR664117}.
 Due to the work of Delzant \cite{MR984900}, there is a one-to-one correspondence between symplectic toric manifolds and certain convex polytopes appeared as the moment polytopes of symplectic toric manifolds.
 The moment polytopes of symplectic toric manifolds are called \textit{Delzant polytopes}.
-Moreover, symplectic toric manifolds canonnically admit a K\"{a}hler metric, which is called a \textit{Guillemin metric} \cite{MR1293656,MR1301331,MR2039163}.
-Using the data of a Delzant polytope, the complements of the toric diviors $D$ in the corresponding symplectic toric manifold $X$ can be identified with the complex torus $(\mathbb{C}^{\ast})^{n}$.
+Moreover, symplectic toric manifolds canonically admit a K\"{a}hler metric, which is called the \textit{Guillemin metric} \cite{MR1293656,MR1301331,MR2039163}.
+Using the data of a Delzant polytope, the complements of the toric divisors $D$ in the corresponding symplectic toric manifold $X$ can be identified with the complex torus $(\mathbb{C}^{\ast})^{n}$.